logo

 Though they are endemic to South America, the Red-Crested Cardinal can also be found in northern Argentina, Bolivia, southern Brazil, Paraguay, and Uruguay.

-The species has also made appearances even in Puerto Rico and Hawaii.
-They were very first released on the island of Oahu in 1928.
+The species has also made appearances in Puerto Rico and Hawaii, having been first released on the island of Oahu in 1928.

-You're sure to see them around in many different places and you can't miss them with their bright red head.
+You're sure to see them in many different places, and you can't miss them with their bright red head.

 nwphotoj